michaelthatsit/mod/50-55mm ball/README.md

 Q: Why is the bottom part even here? \
 A: It is 1.2mm lower but has the sensor chip exposed.
 It is recommended to cover the hole with any tape.

+Q: top-for-non-standard-SP8-BTUs.stl \
+A: Pretty self-explanatory, isn't it?
+There's no sensor cover model for this version yet.

 ## Demo

 ![20250223_145057](https://github.com/user-attachments/assets/8fd066ef-c634-4e23-acab-ad6dea825961)